Why are COVID-19 boosters and third doses necessary?

 In accordance with the FDA’s recommendation and that of the CDC’s Advisory Committee on Immunization Practice (ACIP), The Ohio State University Wexner Medical Center is currently providing third-dose vaccines to eligible immunocompromised people.

-A booster shot of the COVID-19 vaccine is different from what’s currently labeled a “third dose” only because of the difference in eligibility and timing.
+A booster shot of the COVID-19 vaccine is different from what’s currently labeled a “third dose” primarily because of the difference in eligibility and timing.

 A booster refers to a dose of a vaccine given to someone who did likely build enough protection initially when they received vaccination, but who may have lost some of that protection over time.
 It’s called waning immunity, and it’s something scientists and health officials expected to happen with COVID-19 vaccines.

-Eligibility standards are set by the CDC, FDA and Ohio Department of Health (ODH).
-In general, patients who are 65 and older, as well as anyone over 50 with certain underlying medical conditions should receive a booster vaccine.
+Eligibility standards for vaccines provided at the Ohio State Wexner Medical Center are set by the CDC, FDA and Ohio Department of Health.
 View specific eligibility for third dose vaccines and booster vaccines.

 Where can I get a booster shot?